 The reason we spend so many years in school (from primary to university) is because we seek to gain knowledge and skills that we can use (through working) in our country.
 It is therefore imperative that the learning process (education) is aligned (relevant) to the needs of our country.
 Otherwise we will find ourselves with many abstract qualifications that cannot be used to boost the economy of our country.

-2. Lack of relevant and basic skills.
+Lack of relevant

 I have been taken aback numerous times in 2015 when it was almost impossible to find a plumber, electrician or builder on time when I needed to repair something at my business place.
 This had serious negative economic consequences for my business.
 I can only assume that many other small businesses face similar problems.